-- "Stay Parked After Dark!"
-This simple act can save your life, the lives of others, the environment and your pocketbook!
+- Stay parked after dark - This simple act may save your life, the lives of others, the environment and your pocketbook.
 As the sun sets, it becomes more difficult to see swimmers in the water, other boaters traversing area waters, and shallow shoal areas and accidents are likely to occur.

 - Maintain control of your trash and don't let it get into the water.
 Keep it on board and dispose of it when you return to shore.

-- Watch the water depth; seagrass beds are very important to the health of the bay and operating a boat in water that is too shallow can cause severe damage to them and result in costly repairs to the resource, your boat and your boat engine.
+- Watch the water depth; seagrass beds are very important to the health of the bay and operating a boat in water that is too shallow can cause severe damage to them and result in costly repairs to the resource, your boat and your engine.